History of the Miami Dolphins: 2022

 On August 2, 2022, it was announced that following a six-month independent investigation by Mary Jo White and a team of lawyers, the NFL would strip the Dolphins of their 2023 first-round draft pick and a 2024 third-round draft pick for violating the league's anti-tampering policy on three occasions from 2019 to 2022 by engaging in impermissible conversations with quarterback Tom Brady and then-New Orleans Saints coach Sean Payton, both of whom were under contract with other teams.
 Team owner Stephen M. Ross was also fined $1.5 million and suspended through October 17, and was prohibited from being at the Dolphins' facility or representing the team at any event until then.
 He was also prohibited from attending any league meeting before the annual meeting in 2023, and was removed from all league committees indefinitely.
 Vice chairman/limited partner Bruce Beal was fined $500,000 and will not be permitted to attend any league meetings for the rest of the 2022 season.

-Mike McDaniel, the current head coach of the Dolphins.
-Under McDaniel, Miami's offense has become one of the most explosive in the league.
+Mike McDaniel, head coach of the Dolphins from 2022 to 2025, who revitalized Miami's offense in his early years.

 The Dolphins hired former San Francisco 49ers offensive assistant Mike McDaniel as their new head coach and made a splash move in trading for former Kansas City Chiefs receiver Tyreek Hill.
 With these new additions, the Dolphins offense became one of the most explosive in the league and Tagovailoa's performance greatly improved in light of a better relationship with McDaniel than with Flores, though the Dolphins received criticism for handling several concussions sustained by Tagovailoa throughout the course of the season and their defense regressed.
 Miami matched its record from the previous year at 9–8, good enough to clinch the 7th seed in the 2022 playoffs, where they would lose to Buffalo in the wild card round.